xxrjun/nccl-tests-cluster/README.md

 ## Motivation

-[NVIDIA’s NCCL Tests](https://github.com/NVIDIA/nccl-tests) already provides a reliable and privilege-free way to benchmark GPU communication performance.
+**[NVIDIA’s NCCL Tests](https://github.com/NVIDIA/nccl-tests)** already provides a reliable and privilege-free way to benchmark GPU communication performance.
 However, in real-world HPC or cloud environments, users without administrative access often face limited visibility into the system.
-Tools such as **NVIDIA DCGM**, **nvtop**, or low-level network profilers are typically unavailable, making it difficult to obtain a clear picture of inter-node communication performance.
+Tools such as [NVIDIA DCGM](https://developer.nvidia.com/dcgm) or low-level network profilers are typically unavailable, making it difficult to obtain a clear picture of inter-node communication performance.

 This raises a practical challenge: